arasines/athletes_database/README.md

 ### Run the Olimpics Athletes API Locally

 1. Download or clone the project code from https://github.com/arasines/athletes_database
-2. Start the API by executing the BAT file **obs_test_api.bat** on the solution root folder (where the *olympic_athletes.sln* file is located) or running dotnet run from the command line  in the project root folder (where the *obs_test_api.csproj* file is located).
+2. Start the API by executing the BAT file **obs_test_api.bat** on the solution root folder(where the *olympic_athletes.sln* file is located) or running dotnet run from the command line  in the project root folder (where the *obs_test_api.csproj* file is located).
 You should see the message Now listening on: https://localhost:7198 and http://localhost:5007.
 3. You should be not able to read the [Swagger](https://localhost:7198/swagger/index.html "Swagger") endpoint and the [GraphQL Playground](https://localhost:7198/ui/playground "GraphQL Playground") to test both APIs.

 ### Run the Olimpics Athletes SPA Locally

 1. Download or clone the project code from https://github.com/arasines/athletes_database
 2. Start the SPA by executing the BAT file **obs_test_ui.bat** on the solution root folder (where the olympic_athletes.sln file is located) or running dotnet run from the command line in the project root folder (where the obs_test_api.csproj file is located).
 One other alternative it yo do it manually via yarn.
 3. Once completed the application will be automatically open in your web browser.

+> Note: Please execute always first the API.

+### Run the Olimpics Athletes APP Locally

+1. Download or clone the project code from https://github.com/arasines/athletes_database
+2. Start the SPA by executing the BAT file **obs_test_app.bat** on the solution root folder (where the olympic_athletes.sln file is located) or running dotnet run from the command line in the project root folder (where the obs_test_api.csproj file is located).
+One other alternative it yo do it manually navigating to the folder obs_test_app and executing: **npm install** and then **npx expo start**
+3. Once completed,  ccan the QR code provided with Expo Go (Android) or the Camera app (iOS).
+Yo need to have [Expo Go](https://expo.dev/client "Expo Go") installed or click on **w** to open the web browser mode.

 > Note: Please execute always first the API.